Greenburgh at a Glance

-- All Greenburgh Schools are accredited by and designated as a school district in good standing by the New York State Department of Education.
+All Greenburgh Central Schools are accredited by and designated as a school district in good standing by the NYSED.

-- The Greenburgh Schools offer International Baccalaureate programs for its students in grades K-8 and is working to fulfill obligations to become a full IB diploma school district.
+  - We offer the International Baccalaureate programs (IB) for its students in grades K–12 and offers the IB Diploma Programme.

-- The New York School Quality Index gives Greenburgh Schools a range of quality scores from 75.7 to 98.5, out of a possible score of 100.
+  - The New York School Quality Index gives Greenburgh Central Schools a range of quality scores from 75.7 to 98.5, out of a possible score of 100.

   - Greenburgh Central's enrollment has increased, year after year, for the past decade, with an additional 300 families enrolling students in 2017-18.

-- 89% of Greenburgh's 180 teachers hold master's degree + credits, and 9% hold doctorate degrees.
+  - 89% of Greenburgh Central's 180 teachers hold master's degree + credits, and 9% hold doctorate degrees.

   Lee F. Jackson Elementary School (LFJ)